Also called the Decalogue, the Ten Commandments are the most famous and influential “top 10” list in history.

 The commandments are broken up slightly differently depending on religious tradition.

-Below is the Jewish way of breaking them down, along with overly short explanations (you could fill a book interpreting just one commandment, and many have done so).
+Below is the Jewish way of breaking them down, along with overly short explanations (you could fill a book interpreting just one commandment, which many have done).

 - Thou shalt have no other gods before Me.

 This is traditionally seen as the basis of monotheistic Abrahamic religions, and a rejection of the polytheism that preceded it.
 Namely, the God of the Ten Commandments is the one and only true God, and to acknowledge any other god is akin to idolatry and paganism.
 However, some biblical scholars believe that this Commandment was, at the time, interpreted slightly differently.
-It meant that the God of the Hebrew Scriptures was the top god, the number one boss god, but not necessarily the only god.
+It meant that the God of the Hebrew Scriptures was the top god (the big boss), but not necessarily the only god.
 There might be other gods, but none could be “before” or “more important” than the God at Mount Sinai.

 - Thou shalt not take the name of the Lord thy God in vain.